s1krace/risker/README.md

 # Risker by Race 🛡️

-## Chill Out and Browse Better! 👋
+## Enjoy a Seamless Browsing Experience! 🌟

-Tired of annoying pop-ups and sneaky affiliate links?
-Risker by Race has got you covered!
-This lightweight Chrome extension automatically removes those pesky risk/warning reminders and cleans up URLs by getting rid of affiliate tracking codes.
-Enjoy a cleaner, faster browsing experience without the hassle.
+Are you tired of those annoying risk/warning pop-ups and sneaky affiliate links on Chinese shopping agent sites?
+Risker by Race is here to make your browsing experience smooth and hassle-free!
+This lightweight Chrome extension automatically removes those pesky reminders and cleans up URLs, giving you a cleaner, faster browsing experience.

 ## ✨ Key Features

-* **Automatic Risk Reminder Removal:** Say goodbye to intrusive pop-ups on supported sites.
+* **Automatic Pop-Up Removal:** Say goodbye to intrusive risk/warning pop-ups on supported sites.
-* **Affiliate Link Sanitization:** Clean, straightforward URLs without tracking parameters.
+* **Clean URLs:** Strip away affiliate tracking codes for straightforward, clean links.
-* **Subtle Notifications:** Discreet, terminal-style notifications keep you informed without being disruptive.
+* **Discreet Notifications:** Stay informed with subtle, terminal-style notifications that don't disrupt your flow.
-* **Lightweight & Efficient:** Runs quietly in the background, keeping your browser fast.
+* **Efficient Performance:** Runs silently in the background, ensuring your browser stays fast and responsive.
-* **Privacy-Focused:** We don't track your browsing data.
-This extension operates locally on your browser.
+* **Privacy-First:** No tracking of your browsing data.
+Everything operates locally on your browser.
+* **No Redirects:** Direct access to the content you want, without any detours.
+* **Completely Free:** Enjoy all features without any hidden costs or subscriptions.

 ## 🎯 Supported Websites

-Risker by Race currently targets:
+Risker by Race currently supports:

 * `cnfans.com`
 * `2024.cnfans.com`